bcgov/TheOrgBook/openshift/scripts/README.md

 A set of helper scripts to help maintain the project.

+## createGlusterfsClusterApp.sh

+Create/re-create the Gluster file system resources on a project.

 ## initializeProjects.sh

 A script to set the permissions and create (possibly needed) Glusterfs Services (does nothing on a local OpenShift instance - but that's OK).